ABC Blog

 Culex quinquefasciatus

-The southern house mosquito feeds on both large mammals and humans at night.
+The southern house mosquito, pictured above, feeds on both large mammals and humans at night.
 Found statewide, this mosquito is a vector for both the St. Louis encephalitis virus and the West Nile virus.

 Culex tarsalis

-You won’t be surprised to learn that the Western encephalitis mosquito transmits the Western encephalitis virus, the St. Louis encephalitis virus and the West Nile virus.
+You won’t be surprised to learn that the Western encephalitis mosquito, pictured above, transmits the Western encephalitis virus, the St. Louis encephalitis virus and the West Nile virus.
 Birds, mammals and humans are affected by this insect, which feeds day or night and can be found statewide.

 Psorophora columbiae

-This species of mosquito, also known as the Black Gallinipper mosquito, preys on mammals, especially cattle.
-Because of the high volume of adults who can swarm at one time, the Psorophora columbiae can kill a cow by suffocating it.
-Located statewide and feeding any time of day, these mosquitoes are a vector for the Western encephalitis virus and West Nile virus.
+This mosquito, pictured above, is also known as the Black Gallinipper mosquito.
+It preys on mammals, especially cattle.
+Located statewide and feeding at any time of day, these mosquitoes are vectors for the Western encephalitis virus and West Nile virus.

 Mosquito bites in Texas

-As you can see from the listing of feeding times above, no time of day is completely safe for avoiding mosquito bites.
-The worst times of day tend to be dusk and evening for most species, however.
-Naturally, that coincides with the time many people enjoy sitting outside and relaxing after a long day.
+As you can see from the feeding times above, mosquitoes are active at nearly all times of day and night.
+The worst times of day tend to be dusk and evening for most species.
+Naturally, that coincides with the time that many people enjoy sitting outside and relaxing.
+So, how can you enjoy your time outside and not worry as much about mosquito bites?
+The best solution is to work with a professional pest control company, but here are some steps you can take to complement their efforts.

 Mosquito season in Texas peaks during the warmer months of the year.
 Expect higher populations of the pests in the spring, summer and early fall.
 If you live along the coast, you can expect high populations almost year-round.

-To make a big difference in your backyard mosquito population, it’s essential to remove all sources of standing water to eliminate their breeding grounds.
+To make a noticeable difference in your backyard mosquito population, it’s essential to remove all sources of standing water to eliminate their breeding grounds.

 Here are several places to regularly look for standing water: